Glossary of Retirement

 Annual Allowance

-The maximum contribution you can make into a pension arrangement in particular year without incurring an additional tax charge.
+The maximum amount you can contribute to your pensions in a tax year without incurring an additional tax charge.

 Annuity

-An insurance contract purchased with your pension fund to provide you with an income for life.
+An insurance contract purchased with your pension fund to provide a guaranteed income for life.

 B